MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToAddEntity.md

 ---
 author: neonerz
 ms.author: mikeam
-title: Introduction to Add Entity ms.prod: gaming
+title: Creating New Entity Types ms.prod: gaming
-description: "Building upon the knowledge learned in the Resource Pack Tutorial, Introduction to Add Entity goes over the steps needed to start creating your own custom Entity"
+description: "Building upon the knowledge learned in the Resource Pack Tutorial, Creating New Entity Types goes over the steps needed to start creating your own custom Entity Type"
 ---

-# Introduction to Add Entity
+# Creating New Entity Types

-You can add an entity to Minecraft: Bedrock Edition using a behavior pack and a resource pack.
-As you learned from the recommended tutorials, the behavior of entities can be changed with a behavior pack and you can change the appearance with a resource pack.
-Both are required to add a working entity to the game.
+You can add new entity types to Minecraft: Bedrock Edition using a behavior pack and a resource pack.
+As you learned from the recommended tutorials, the behavior of entity types can be changed with a behavior pack and you can change the appearance with a resource pack.
+Both are required to add a working entity type to the game.
-This guide has two parts: the first part covers the files and folder structure needed to add a custom entity to Minecraft.
+This guide has two parts: the first part covers the files and folder structure needed to add a custom entity type to Minecraft.
 The second part shows you how to breathe life into the entity using behavior components and animations.

 :::image type="content" source="Media/AddEntity/Introduction-to-Add-Entity.jpg" alt-text="Image of a Blue Whale that has been created in a modeling package.":::